 2. Characteristics of the situation

-The situation has an impact on passive-aggressive behavior as well.
-When you are in a situation where open displays of aggression are not socially acceptable, such as at a business or family function, you may be more likely to respond in a covert manner when someone irritates you.
+The situation also impacts passive-aggressive behavior.
+When you are in a situation where open displays of aggression are not socially acceptable, such as at a business or family function, you may be more likely to respond covertly when someone irritates you.

 3. Taking the easy way out